EduDose

 निम्नलिखित शृंखला में प्रश्चन-वाचक चिन्ह (?) के स्थान पर क्या आयेगा?

-WE SG PJ LN ?
+WE SG PJ LN?

 sbi-clerk-mock-pt-5-48510.png

-2. Question 2 of 100
+2 / 100

 यदि A को 4 से विस्थापित कर दिया जाए, B को 3 से, C को 2, D को 4, E को 3, F को 2 से तथा इसी प्रकार आगे भी क्रम जारी रहा, तो शब्द SICK के अक्षरों के अंकीय मान का कुल योग क्या होगा?